techidaily/site-extra-skills/source/_posts/new-leading-audio-change-apps-for-virtual-performers.md

 Yes, Hoolive members use voice changers.
 The majority of Hoolive users often tune their voices so it sounds engaging and entertaining to their target audience.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/3koT_-kvbks?si=sQV7FzPiz6GYITrE&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Q3\.
 What is the best audio editing software for Vtubers?

 Presently, [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) is the best audio editing tool because of the outstanding results it generates.
 With the impressive audio editing features it holds, the software can help you manipulate your audio recordings without distorting the quality.
 The software allows you to adjust sound pitch, remove background noise, adjust voice speed, and more.